 Simple.
 Hand washing with soap is among the easiest and effective ways to help prevent a range of diseases.
 That’s why leading soap manufacturers use Dow POLYOX™ Water Soluble Polymers to help make soaps feel softer on the skin and last longer creating an affordable hygiene solution for more people around the world.

 How can ice at an iconic arena be revitalized?

 Simple.
 Dow enhanced the ice sheet at the Yost Ice Arena by improving the concrete slab beneath the ice.
-Dow used STYROFOAM™ Brand XPS Insulation and DOWFROST™ HD Heat Transfer Fluid to help accomplish this feat.
-These products aid in consistent temperature control, slowing of heat loss, prevention of the heaving of the slab, and transfer of heat to where it needs to be, all of which helps maintain the quality of ice.
+Dow used DOWFROST™ HD Heat Transfer Fluid to help accomplish this feat.
+This product aids in consistent temperature control, slowing of heat loss, prevention of the heaving of the slab, and transfer of heat to where it needs to be, all of which helps maintain the quality of ice.

 How can tires create a faster race at the Olympic Games?

 Dow adhesives, created using similar raw materials found in automobile tires, were used to create the running track at London’s 2012 Olympic Stadium designed to maximize athlete safety.
 The adhesive, VORAMER, binds together rubber particles that make up the track and provides runners with the perfect balance of hardness and elasticity.

 How can paint purify the air we breathe?